reeddunkle/reeddunkle.github.io/_drafts/Python-Generators.md

         yield do_something(thing)
 ```

+### Exercise 13

-- For [this](http://exercism.io/exercises/python/run-length-encoding/readme) exercism problem, I made a solution that uses generators for the encoding and decoding.
-See if you can too!s
+For [this](http://exercism.io/exercises/python/run-length-encoding/readme) exercism problem, I made a solution that uses generators for the encoding and decoding.
+See if you can too!

 [**MY SOLUTION**](http://exercism.io/submissions/f769de6ff62141eda728e93e45a1df9d)